 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.

 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.

 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-The 'going rate' for an hour's session of counselling is £40, and that is what I charge.
-However, if you are considering entering into this potentially life-changing work, I want to do all I can to encourage you, and I certainly don't want you to give up on the idea of having some counselling, and having as many sessions as you feel you need, because you don't think you can afford it.
-This is particularly important in the current climate of scarce government funding and long waiting lists.
-So if finance is a problem, do please get in touch, then maybe we can have a conversation and find a way forward
+However, if this is a problem I don't want you to give up on the idea of engaging with this potentially life-changing work because you don't think you can afford it.
+This is particularly important in the current climate of scarce NHS funding and long waiting lists.
+So if money is short, do please get in touch, then we can have a conversation and find a way forward.

 If you prefer I have further counselling rooms available at Broseley Methodist Church and at St. Georges Methodist Church in Telford.